Bdman985/ProjectO/README.md

 # ProjectO
-Force on best OFC game.
+Focus on the best OFC game.